 The Quest for Superfast Hosting

-Up until last week, my website was hosted on a third part hosting platform.
+Up until Feb 2019, my website was hosted on a third party hosting platform.
 This was a typical hosting scenario where you have a small website you need to host without spending a fortune.

 You know the kind, the provider has a nice control panel where you manage your system and your website is hosted on a virtual server with hundreds of other sites.
 Most of the time this works just fine, but sometimes there are issues that require you to get more hands-on, and configure things exactly how you want, or maybe its not perfoming all the time.